 - If successful, transfer your files from the old account and use the new profile going forward.

-In addition, Sometimes, Microsoft releases patches that fix post-upgrade issues, including missing apps.
+In addition, sometimes, Microsoft releases patches that fix post-upgrade issues, including missing apps.
 Open Settings and go to Windows Update.
 Click Check for updates and install any available updates.
 Restart your computer and check if the missing apps are restored.